-Join Dana Robinson for an in-depth discussion in this video What is a patent?, part of Intellectual Property Fundamentals.
+Join Dana Robinson for an in-depth discussion in this video What is a patent?, part of Understanding Intellectual Property.

 What is a patent?
 A patent is a type of intellectual property that traditionally covered utilitarian machines and processes.
 It would have covered the cotton gin.
 It would have covered certain printing technologies.
 Nowadays, patents actually are used to cover pharmaceuticals, software, methods of doing things, processes, and a variety of consumer products.
 In order to be entitled to a patent, the thing, the idea has to be patentable.

 Well, what does it mean to be patentable?
 It means that it has to be something that has never been done before.
 We call this novel.
 Patents have to be novel.
 Otherwise, why should we protect them?
 Why should we give you any special rights if it's already been done?
 We want to incentivize people to develop completely new ideas, so patentability requires novelty.
 It also requires utility.
 It needs to do something, and you need to be able to describe how to do that thing.
 It also has to be non-obvious.
 This is a little bit like novelty.